bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 A: ssh -X me@box
 ```

+So training data needs to be in this format.

 ---

 ## 🦣 0.
 A data collection pipeline for mammoths

-And so, I decided to embark on this gigantasoric data collection exercise.
-One
+And so, I decided to embark on a gigantosauric data collection exercise.
+One of
-of many maybe, or 0.5 of many if I never actually finish it.
+many maybe, or 0.5 of 0.5 if I never actually finish it.

 I drive the process with a `Makefile`, which has target data files as outputs
 and scripts as inputs.
 This, as usual, is a mixed blessing.
 Having suffered